container-storage-interface/spec/spec.md

 This information can be used, for example, to monitor the health of the plugin and redeploy the plugin (or take other automated measures) when it becomes unhealthy.

 The Plugin SHOULD verify if it has the right configurations, devices, dependencies and drivers in order to run and return a success if the validation succeeds.
-The CO SHALL invoke this RPC prior to any other controller service or node service RPC in order to allow the CO to determine the readiness of the plugin.
+The CO MAY invoke this RPC at any time after version negotiation has been completed (see `GetSupportedVersions`).
 A CO MAY invoke this call multiple times with the understanding that a plugin's implementation MAY NOT be trivial and there MAY be overhead incurred by such repeated calls.
-The SP SHALL document known limitations regarding a particular Plugin's implementation of this RPC.
+The SP SHALL document guidance and known limitations regarding a particular Plugin's implementation of this RPC.
 For example, the SP MAY document the maximum frequency at which its Probe implementation should be called.

 ```protobuf